powpowengineering/powpowengineering/README.md

-- 👋 Hi, We're @powpowengineering
+- 👋 Hi, We're Pasha and Masha in @powpowengineering
 - 👀 We're interested in robotics, electronics on arduino or other microcontrollers
 - 🌱 We're currently working on wether station for our friends scientists who work on Janquat glaicier in Elbrus region
 - 💞️ We're looking to collaborate on new robotics and electronic projects